 Glycerine is a versatile ingredient that can be used in a wide range of cosmetic formulations, from leave-on to rinse-off products, including creams, lotions, serums, soaps, sanitisers, and shampoos.
 It combines well with other ingredients in aqueous formulations.

-Glycerine can help to reduce the visible signs of ageing acting as a humectant to hydrate the skin.
+Glycerine can help reduce the visible signs of ageing by acting as a humectant to hydrate the skin.
 It has a stabilising effect on collagen (vi), which helps to improve the skin’s elasticity and firmness.

 It has a cooling effect on the skin, making it a great ingredient for formulations designed to soothe and calm irritated or inflamed skin.
 It also helps to improve the skin’s barrier function, protecting it from external factors like pollution, UV radiation, and harsh weather conditions.

 Glycerine is a natural ingredient that is biodegradable.
-It can be derived from renewable and responsibly-grown and -harvested palm, soy and coconut oils, making it a potentially sustainable choice for cosmetic formulations.
+It can be derived from renewable and responsibly grown and harvested palm, soy and coconut oils, making it a potentially sustainable choice for cosmetic formulations.

 Glycerine in skincare – conclusions

 Overall, incorporating glycerine into your cosmetic formulations is a smart choice that can lead to better, more effective products.
-As you explore the world of natural cosmetic formulations, remember the many benefits that glycerine has to offer not just for its functional roles, but as a hero ingredient.
+As you explore the world of natural cosmetic formulations, remember the many benefits that glycerine has to offer, not just for its functional roles but as a hero ingredient.